ORESoftware/live-mutex/README.md

 2. You need to call `ensure()/connect()` on a client or use the asynchronous callback passed to the constructor, before calling `client.lock()` or `client.unlock()`.
 3. Live-Mutex clients and brokers are *not* event emitters. <br> The two classes wrap Node.js sockets, but the socket connections are not exposed.
 4. To use TCP and host/port use `{port: <number>, host: <string>}`, to use Unix Domain Sockets, use `{udsPath: <absoluteFilePath>}`.
+5. If there is an error or Promise rejection, the lock was not acquired, otherwise the lock was acquired.
+   This is nicer than other libraries that ask that you check the type of the second argument, instead of just checking for the presence of an error.
-5. The same process that is a client can also be a broker.
+6. The same process that is a client can also be a broker.
 Live-Mutex is designed for this.
    You probably only need one broker for any given host, and probably only need one broker if you use multiple keys, but you can always use more than one broker per host, and use different ports.
 Obviously, it would not work to use multiple brokers for the same key, that is the one thing you should not do.